unconventionaldotdev/indicorp/README.md

 ### Install new dependencies

-Install all missing Python and Javascript dependencies introduced in the distribution itself or any of the submodules with:
+Install all missing Python and Javascript dependencies introduced.

 ```shell
 make deps